October 8, 2012 Redux in 2016

 Oct.
-5 ~ Civility supports the dignity of all persons by allowing all to be heard. #civility
+6 ~ Civility supports the dignity of all persons by affirming their worth and the value of their participation. #civility

 October 4, 2012 Redux in 2016